OHV Mapping Conventions

 1. Competition maps for traditional foot-orienteering, designed to be printed at scales of 1:15,000 and 1:10,000; essentially the international standard.

-3. Maps of large urban parks and riverside areas.
-Designed to be printed at scales of 1:7500 and 1:5000.
+3. Maps of parks and reserves including the riverbank.
+Includes the valley floor including the city centres.
+Designed to be printed at scales of around 1:5000

 I've always had trouble remembering what a "smaller" or a "larger" scale is.
 A small ratio number like 1000 is a large scale.
 A large ratio number like 50,000 is a small scale.
 Large scale, a given object is larger on the map.